dradovic/Embedded.Json.Localization/README.md

 ## Example

 You can find a fully working sample in the source code.
+Note that the cookie consent has been localized (to show an instance of view localization) and the header message of the About screen (to have an example of localization happening in a controller).

 NuGet Package: [![NuGet](https://img.shields.io/nuget/v/Embedded.Json.Localization.svg)](https://www.nuget.org/packages/Embedded.Json.Localization/1.0.0)